jessepav/lacygoill-wiki-backup/shell/completion.md

 The tag  may also  be followed by  an optional second  colon and  a description, which will  be used for the  `%d` in the value  of the format style  (if that is set) instead of the default description supplied by the completion function.
-If the description given here contains itself  a `%d`, that is replaced with the description supplied by the completion function.
+If the description  given here contains itself  a `%d`, that is  replaced by the description supplied by the completion function.

 For example, to  make the rm command  first complete only names  of object files